jayvdb/flake8-putty/README.rst

 - the 'error' appears frequently
 - the module is strictly in maintenance mode only
 - it causes a line to break the line length rule
+- the error should be ignored on only some versions or platforms

 Installation
 ------------